What is Health Research?

 Columbia University is one of the top research institutions in the world.
 Thousands of studies are conducted by the university's faculty and research staff each year.
 Much of this research has led to important results that help us lead healthier and better lives.

 Research in which people will be asked to participate cannot begin until it has been approved by an Institutional Review Board (IRB).
 An IRB is a group of people which often includes doctors, social workers, nurses, scientists, and people from the local community.
 They all work together to make sure that human research is well planned and ethical.
+The IRB is responsible for ensuring research is ethical and follows federal regulations to protect participants — both before a study begins and while it is ongoing.
+Visit the Columbia University Human Research Protection Office to learn more about IRBs.

 Why volunteer for a study?